gperroui/gperroui.github.io/_news/5_VaryMinionsEMSE.md

 related_posts: false
 ---

-Our paper enttiled [VaryMinions: Leveraging RNNs to Identify Variants in Variability-intensive Systems’ Logs](https://researchportal.unamur.be/en/publications/varyminions-leveraging-rnns-to-identify-variants-in-variability-i) has been accepted to the [Empirical Software Journal](https://link.springer.com/journal/10664).
+Our paper entitled [VaryMinions: Leveraging RNNs to Identify Variants in Variability-intensive Systems' Logs](https://researchportal.unamur.be/en/publications/varyminions-leveraging-rnns-to-identify-variants-in-variability-i) has been accepted to the [Empirical Software Journal](https://link.springer.com/journal/10664).